runtimeverification/mir-semantics/kmir/k-src/mir-syntax.md

 require "mir-rvalue.md"
 ```

-Mir syntax
+MIR syntax
 ----------

-These modules defined the syntax of Mir programs.
+These modules defined the syntax of MIR programs.
 See "mir-types.md" for the syntax of types.

 ```k
 module MIR-SYNTAX